rileygelwicks/eastwestaudio/doc/index.rst

 Ewa also manages transcoding the extra audio to match the content files with which it may be spliced.
-Master files for each piece of extra audio are placed in a directory managed by ewa, and ewa transcodes them as needed, leaving the transcoded files in a managed directory for future runs.
+Master files for each piece of extra audio are placed in a directory managed by ewa, and ewa transcodes them as needed, leaving the transcoded files in another managed directory for future runs.
 The masters may be in mp3, wav, or aiff format.

 .. _mini-language: ewaconf_